 Stiffer than many other braided lines

-You may be a little surprised to feel how stiff this line is when you first use it, but personally speaking, I actually prefer a stiffer braid while using spinning gear.
+You may be a little surprised to feel how stiff this line is when you first use it, but personally speaking, I actually prefer a stiffer braided line while using spinning reel.
 Wind knots are virtually nonexistent with Berkley FireLine Ultra 8 Superline.
-It stays very compact on the spool and even if you make a bad cast, it won't jump off your spool and cause any irritating tangles.
+It stays very compact on the spool and even if you make a bad cast, it won’t jump off your spool and cause any irritating tangles.